Old Gimmestad Church: History

-The earliest existing historical records of the church date back to the year 1308, but it was not a new church at that time.
+The earliest existing historical records of the church date back to 1308, but it was not a new church at that time.
 The first church in Gimmestad was a wooden stave church.
-In 1650, the old church was in such poor condition that it was decided to tear down the old building and to rebuild a new church on the same site.
-So, in 1652 the old church was torn down and a new timber-framed building was constructed.
-Unfortunately, the new building was not a high quality building because in December 1690, the church took on significant damage during a winter storm, with the wind severely damaging the building.
-In 1692, the church was torn down and replaced with a new building on the same site.
+In 1650, the old church was in such poor condition that it was decided to demolish the old building and construct a new church on the same site.
+So, in 1652, the old church was torn down and a new timber-framed building was erected.
+Unfortunately, the new building was not of high quality building, and in December 1690, the church suffered significant damage during a winter storm, with strong winds severely damaging the building.
+In 1692, the church was demolished and replaced with a new building on the same site.

-The building from 1692 still stands today.
-It is representative of typical Norwegian church architecture from the period after the Reformation.
+The 1692 building still stands today, representative of typical Norwegian church architecture from the period after the Reformation.
 Although changes were made to its walls, the church has retained most of its original features.
-The most significant change was made around 1720, when the church was painted red and embellished with flower motifs.
-During that same renovation project the ceiling was painted blue and stars were drawn on it.
-At the back of the church building is a christening house or front house.
-In the old days, babies were christened in this room.
-It was the custom in those days to then carry the baby from this room to the altar.
+The most significant change occurred around 1720, when the church was painted red and embellished with flower motifs.
+During that same renovation project, the ceiling was painted blue, and stars were drawn on it.
+At the back of the church building is a christening house or front house, where babies were christened in the old days.
+It was customary to carry the baby from this room to the altar.

-By the early 1900s, the church was too small for the congregation and many in the parish chose to attend the larger Vereide Church on the other side of the fjord.
+By the early 1900s, the church was too small for the congregation, and many in the parish chose to attend the larger Vereide Church on the other side of the fjord.
 In 1902, the Church Ministry decided that the church should be torn down and replaced, but due to local opposition, the church was preserved as a museum and a new church was to be built nearby.
 In 1910, the new Gimmestad Church was built about 0.6 km to the east, closer to the fjord.
 After the new church was completed in 1910, it became the main church for the parish and the old church was taken out of regular use.
 It is now used mostly as a museum, but on special occasions it is still used as a church.
 In 1914–1915, the old church was restored according to plans by Kristen Rivertz.
 In the 1960s, the church was restored again according to plans by Egill Reimers, and Bjørn Kaland restored the interior painting and decorations on the walls and ceiling.